feathersjs/feathers/support.md

 ## The Feathers FAQ

-On this page you can find a list of Feathers related questions that came up before.
-Make sure to also head over to the [Express FAQ](http://expressjs.com/faq.html).
-As already mentioned, since Feathers directly extends Express, everything there applies to Feathers as well.
-You are more than welcome to submit any questions as a [GitHub issue](https://github.com/feathersjs/feathers/issues) or on [Stackoverflow](http://stackoverflow.com) using the `feathers` or `feathersjs` tag.
+On this page you can find a list of common questions that have come up before.
+Make sure to also check out to the [Express FAQ](http://expressjs.com/faq.html).
+Since Feathers directly extends Express, everything there applies to Feathers as well and your question may actually be about Express.

 ## Where can I get help?